zuheer-salama/procurement-overrun-detector/README.md

 Two audiences used the output:

-- **Leadership** got a portfolio-level view of contractual exposure they hadn't had before, sized at $40M, which informed how they talked about pipeline risk and how to prioritize remediation effort.
+- **Leadership** got a portfolio-level view of contractual exposure they hadn't had before which informed how they talked about pipeline risk and how to prioritize remediation effort.
-- **The contracts and procurement team** got an actionable, owner-mapped remediation queue — not just "138 contracts have a problem," but "here's the buyer for each one and how to reach them."
+- **The contracts and procurement team** got an actionable, owner-mapped remediation queue — not just "over 130 contracts have a problem," but "here's the buyer for each one and how to reach them."

 The query was promoted from a one-off into a scheduled report so the contracts team could catch new overages as they emerged rather than discovering them in batch.